2012 American League Championship Series

-The 2012 American League Championship Series was a best-of-seven playoff pitting the New York Yankees against the Detroit Tigers for the American League pennant and the right to play in the 2012 World Series.
+The 2012 American League Championship Series was a best-of-seven playoff in Major League Baseball's 2012 postseason pitting the top-seeded New York Yankees against the third-seeded Detroit Tigers for the American League pennant and the right to play in the 2012 World Series.
 The series, the 43rd in league history, began on Saturday, October 13 in New York and ended on Thursday, October 18 in Detroit.
 The Tigers swept the Yankees, winning the series 4–0.
 TBS televised all games in the United States.
 In global markets, MLB International broadcast the ALCS in its entirety, with long-time Baltimore Orioles announcer Gary Thorne and ESPN's Rick Sutcliffe calling the games.

 This was the third postseason meeting between the Yankees and the Tigers, but the first in the ALCS.
 The Tigers previously beat the Yankees in the 2006 ALDS (3–1) and the 2011 ALDS (3–2).
 The last appearance for each team in the ALCS resulted in a loss to the Texas Rangers; the Yankees in the 2010 ALCS and the Tigers in the 2011 ALCS.